A Brief Sanskrit Glossary

 Nitya: Eternal; permanent; unchanging; the ultimate Reality; the eternal Absolute.
 Secondarily: daily or obligatory (nitya karma–that which must be done every day).

-Nityananda (Avadhuta Paramhansa): A great Master of the nineteenth and twentieth centuries, and the most renowned Pranava yogi of our times.
-His Chidakasha Gita contains some of the most profound statements on the Pranava and Its application by the yogi.
+Nityananda (Paramhansa): A great Master of the nineteenth and twentieth centuries, and the most renowned Nath Yogi of our times.
+His Chidakasha Gita contains some of the most profound statements on philosophy and yoga.

-Nivritti Marga: The path of renunciation, of withdrawal from the world.
+Nivritti Marga: The path of renunciation or sannyasa, of withdrawal from the world.

 Niyama: Observance; the five Do’s of Yoga: 1) shaucha–purity, cleanliness; 2) santosha–contentment, peacefulness; 3) tapas–austerity, practical (i.e., result-producing) spiritual discipline; 4) swadhyaya–self-study, spiritual study; 5) Ishwarapranidhana–offering of one’s life to God.